jahriko/IMS/README.md

-# How to make changes to the codebase
+# How to make changes to the codebase (Under maintenance, please do not proceed)

 1. Create a new fork for this repository : https://github.com/jahriko/IMS